pgadmin-org/pgadmin4/docs/en_US/cloud_azure_postgresql.rst

 through the Azure CLI on the local machine.
 Interactive Browser will open a browser window to authenticate a user interactively.

-Use the *Azure tenant* id to speicify Azure tenant ID against which user is aunthenticated.
+Use the *Azure tenant* id to specify Azure tenant ID against which user is authenticated.

 Clicking the *Click here to authenticate yourself to Microsoft Azure* button, user will be redirected to the Microsoft Azure authentication page in a new browser tab if the Interactive Browser option is selected.
 Azure CLI authentication can be used only in Desktop mode.

-Once authentication is comepleted, click on the next button to proceed.
+Once authentication is completed, click on the next button to proceed.

 .. image:: images/cloud_azure_instance.png
     :alt: Cloud Deployment